-Finally, if detection probability is likely to change between survey periods (e.g., each year), temporal replication of images can be incorporated into each survey using randomization, or model-based optimization (e.g., Wikle & Royle 1999; 2005, Hooten et al. 2009).
+Finally, if detection probability is likely to change between survey periods (e.g. each year), temporal replication of images can be incorporated into each survey using randomization, or model-based optimization (e.g. Hooten, Wikle, Sheriff, & Rushin, 2009; Wikle & Royle, 1999, 2005).
 Alternatively, if detection probability is not likely to change through time, a pilot study could be conducted to examine availability bias, and then used as an informative prior distribution for future aerial surveys, precluding the necessity to conduct replicate surveys during each sampling period.